Gonzaleski/WLAN-Zigbee-Classifier/README.md

-# WLAN and Zigbee Signals Classification Using Artificial Intelligence 📻🛜📶
+# WLAN and Zigbee Signals Classification Using AI 📡

 ## Table of Contents
 - [Project Overview](#project-overview)